percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 or the server.

-When an EKTKey is received and processed successfully, the recipient MUST respond with an Ack handshake message as described in Section 7 of [@I-D.ietf-tls-dtls13].
-The EKTKey message and Ack MUST be retransmitted following the rules in Section 4.2.4 of [@RFC6347].
+When an EKTKey is received and processed successfully, the recipient MUST respond with an ACK handshake message as described in Section 7 of [@I-D.ietf-tls-dtls13].
+The EKTKey message and ACK MUST be retransmitted following the rules in Section 4.2.4 of [@RFC6347].

 EKT MAY be used with versions of DTLS prior to 1.3.
-In such cases, the Ack message is still used to provide reliability.
-Thus, DTLS implementations supporting EKT with DTLS pre-1.3 will need to have explicit affordances for sending the Ack message in response to an EKTKey message, and for verifying that an Ack message was received.
+In such cases, the ACK message is still used to provide reliability.
+Thus, DTLS implementations supporting EKT with DTLS pre-1.3 will need to have explicit affordances for sending the ACK message in response to an EKTKey message, and for verifying that an ACK message was received.
 The retransmission rules for both sides are the same as in DTLS 1.3.

 If an EKTKey message is received that cannot be processed, then the